rfmoz/tuptime/misc/scripts/README.txt

     Graph a plot with the state events per hour along each day (default) or accumulated events per hour (-x swich).
 It gets the info from tuptime csv output.
 Playground script.

+tuptime-powerplot.py
+    Graph a plot with the power consumption for every day uptime.
+At least, it needs as argument the -k kWh or -m mWh price and the power consumption value.
+Playground script.